Vvolt e-Mobility Ebikes Launches with Four Belt Drive Models

 The price for the Alpha, giving you a single-speed with belt drive and hydraulic disc brakes, is a good deal in our opinion.
 It will certainly challenge the few single-speed electric bikes we’ve reviewed on our YouTube channel.
 Even the Proxima and Sirius mid-drive ebikes seem fairly priced given their higher end components.
 Needless to say we can’t wait to get our hands on these ebikes to test them out for ourselves in person.

 They’ve already got some less typical ebikes coming in 2022, including a 20 inch V Bike that resembles a funky looking folding bike (though it doesn’t appear to be one) with front and rear cargo modules and 360-degree LED lighting; and a trike model that looks like something out of Tron, or something out of Boston Dynamics’ labs.
 It is appropriately called the Beluga.

+You can learn more about Vvolt including estimated shipment dates for their ebikes on the Vvolt ebike website.
 This will be an interesting company to watch going forward.